samitolvanen/rusted-firmware-a/README.md

 See our [Getting Started Guide][3].

+## Contributing

+All submissions, including submissions by project members, require review.
+We use the Gerrit server at [review.trustedfirmware.org][6] for this purpose.

+Currently, contributions from Arm and Google are given priority.
+Other contributions will be reviewed on a best-effort basis.
+As the project evolves and matures, this will be broaden to the whole community.

+## Providing feedback

+We welcome your feedback on this project!
+You can contact us through:
+- the [RF-A mailing list][7];
+- the `trustedfirmware` Discord server, on the `#rusted-firmware-a` channel.

+If you want to report an issue, request a feature or simply take a look at the on-going and future work items, please head to our [Github issues][8].

 ## License

 The project is provided under a BSD-3-Clause license, see [LICENSE][4].
 Contributions to this